 They would be spotting soggy areas of the ground, especially those which would have been or will be affected by improper drainage or existing septic tank leaks.
 They would also check the fences, driveways, and sidewalks from any structural damage.

 A Lakeland FL Sandpiper golf homes agent would know that a home for sale with damage on its foundation is not going to be attractive to buyers.
-It is part of a home inspector’s job to spot any cracks, bowing, sagging or misalignment in a property’s walls, ceilings, windows, and floors which could indicate foundation problems.
+It is part of a home inspector’s job to spot any cracks, bowing, sagging or misalignment in a property’s walls, ceilings, windows, and floors which could indicate foundation problems, according to the local foundation repair services, Water can also cause problems when it freezes in the ground adjacent to the foundation and causes a bulge in the wall; if those conditions continue they can cause a wall to collapse and render the house uninhabitable.

 Outlets, wires, and lights outside, exterior sidings or paints, or any other exterior feature which would potentially need repairs can be very alarming.
 A home inspector has these things included on his list.

 It is important that water systems and all the features that use water should all be functioning well before a home is bought.
-This means any damages or leaks on pipes, water temperature, toilets, sinks and sewer line must be properly examined.
+This means any damages or leaks on pipes, water temperature, toilets, sinks and sewer line must be properly examined in case a sewer line cleaner company needs to be called.
+If repairs need to be done make sure you reach out to different plumbers for the best price and service.

 Electrical wiring, switches, panels, and outlet should all adhere to the standards.
 This would make sure that no accidents would occur and that if desired by the new owner, it would be easy to add appliances.
 Most homes in http://www.LakelandFloridaLiving.com come with fans and light fixtures.
 These things should also be surveyed.